 Depending on the traffic inside and outside you can either assign a dedicated waiter to serve people in your outdoor area or give every waiter a couple of tables.

 By choosing a tablet restaurant POS system for your operations, you can simplify the process of taking orders for your waiters.
 Instead of memorizing customers’ orders or having to write them down, they can simply add them to the system.
 During busy hours, a waiter can easily take several orders one after another without running back and forth to the register.

 Shorter waiting time

 Using a tablet POS system enables waiters to send orders to the kitchen in one tap, right after inputting them into the system.
 With technology like the Kitchen Kit, your chef can start cooking for your guests even before the waiter has a chance to walk away from the table.
-Download Poster POS on your tablet and start a free trial, and you can see for yourself how Poster can integrate your kitchen ticket printer or kitchen display into a single system.
+Download Poster POS on your tablet and, and you can see for yourself how Poster can integrate your kitchen ticket printer or kitchen display into a single system.